Viiic98/holbertonschool-machine_learning/math/0x00-linear_algebra/README.md

 	- You can assume all elements in the same dimension are of the same type/shape
 	- You must return a new matrix
 	- If the two matrices cannot be multiplied, return None

+#### Let The Butcher Slice It
+- Complete the following source code (found below)
+	- mat1 should be the middle two rows of matrix
+	- mat2 should be the middle two columns of matrix
+	- mat3 should be the bottom-right, square, 3x3 matrix of matrix
+	- You are not allowed to use any loops or conditional statements
+	- Your program should be exactly 10 lines